bryantrobbins/firebase-demo/README.md

 ### Components

-* Client: A Javascript client using the vue.js framework to give me a testbed.
+* Client: A Javascript client using Vue.js, providing a testbed for calling Firebase services.